 Requirements for Starting a Chartering Petition

-The following outlines the requirements for a chapter to sign their charter.
+The following outlines the requirements for a chapter to sign its charter.
 This will explain what must be contained in the Chartering Petition.
-The Chartering Petition must be submitted to the National Headquarters and Executive Director no less than sixty (60) days prior to chapter anticipated chartering date.
+The Chartering Petition must be submitted to the National Headquarters and Executive Director no less than sixty (60) days prior to the chapters anticipated chartering date.
 The Fraternity of Alpha Kappa Lambda National President and Executive Director set the final chartering date with suggestions from the chapter leadership.

 Failure to complete this packet or missing sections will result in a possible delay in final approval.
 Any requirements not met may also result in a delay.
 Digital copies are preferred in one complete, concise, PDF packet.
 Hard copies may also be mailed/shipped to the National Headquarters.

 Once the chapter has fulfilled all requirements to start a Chartering Petition, the Chartering Petition Overview format outlined below should be closely followed.

 The chapter must be above the average fraternity membership size or meet the recruitment minimum as set by the National Headquarters.

 The chapter must have governing documents that have been approved by the National Headquarters.

 The chapter must have paid in full any balance with the National Headquarters.
 Individual members must have a current balance to be initiated.